richfaces/richfaces/examples/showcase/README.md

 application on the server.
 To deploy it on Tomcat, copy the *.war* file from `target` folder to ``TOMCAT_HOME/webapps`` folder.
 Then, launch the *startup.sh* or *startup.bat* script from ``TOMCAT_HOME/bin/`` directory to start the server.

-### Deploying on JBoss AS 7 / EAP 6
+### Deploying on EAP 6 / WildFly 8, 9, 10

 To build the project for a JEE6 server you need to navigate to the ``/examples/richfaces-showcase`` and run

-for JBoss AS 7.0.x:

-    mvn clean package -Pjbas7

-or for JBoss AS 7.1.x / EAP 6 / WildFly 8
+for for EAP 6 / WildFly 8, 9, 10

-    mvn clean package -Pjbas71
+    mvn clean package -Pjee6

 When you see the `BUILD SUCCESSFUL` message you can deploy the application on the server.